 Years ago, people celebrated Christmas across many countries with simple, handmade gifts.
-They exchanged these gifts in remembrance of the gifts given to baby Jesus by the Wise Men.
+They exchanged these gifts in remembrance of the gifts given to baby Jesus by the Wise Men, and ultimately, for the Gift God gave us in His Son, Jesus.
 But as you give gifts this year, set the intention to give purposeful gifts rather than running out to get the latest, greatest, biggest, and loudest things we can find.
-(You know, the stuff that our kids and grandkids think they love.)
+(You know, the stuff our kids think they’d love.)
 So for your inspiration, here is Give with Purpose: a Homeschool Family’s Christmas Gift Guide.

 This “give with purpose” gift guide gives you:

-- an opportunity to let your children learn about and be actively involved in improving life for others.
+- An opportunity to let your children learn about and be actively involved in improving life for others.
 (Look for this emoji to find the “give with purpose” gifts 🌍.)
-Although all of the gifts mentioned here are meaningful.
+Although all of the gifts mentioned here are have a purpose.

-And just because you’re looking to give with a purpose doesn’t mean the gifts have to be expensive.
+And just because you’re looking to give with a purpose doesn’t mean the gifts must be expensive.
 They don’t even have to be things you bought at a store.
-Sometimes the best gifts of all aren’t.
+Sometimes, the best gifts don’t involve money at all.

-There’s a linked table of contents below so you can quickly navigate to what you’re most interested in seeing.
+The linked table below lets you quickly navigate to what you’re most interested in seeing.

 - Giving back – demonstrate to your children how to give with purpose.🌍

 - Healthy Living 🥦